 I mean this literally (but maybe figuratively too?
 The figurative part I’ll explain in a bit).
 You should make sure that your room is cool and not warm and humid as warm rooms can definitely make you sweat and can drench your clothes.

 Make sure that the room isn’t too cold as well as you might get sick.
 A cooler room would be really good after you take a bath.
 You will definitely sleep better when you sweat less.
 Set your thermostat to the perfect temperature.
 It would take a few tries but when you find the perfect settings you’ll discover that you actually sweat less.
+You can even use a fan to have the cool air circulate the room when you’re asleep.

-3. Less Stress
+3. Less Stress and Natural Resources

 4. Use Antiperspirant